scmilee/Defense-Against-The-Dark-Arts/week4.md

 ![Yara Ouput](images/metasploit.jpg)

-WinDBG is the obvious winner in terms of tools this week -regardless of my love for Metasploit- it's proved to be almost too useful in the labs to not give it the recognition it deserves.
+WinDBG is the obvious winner in terms of tools this week -regardless of my love for Metasploit- it's proved to be almost too useful in the labs to not be given the recognition it deserves.
 The ability to spill a programs guts outs, sift through them quickly, translate between hex and decimals in 2 words of code, it's simply awesome.

 ## Fun Facts Learned
 - Most major vulnerabilities in today's world are triggered by Javascript and as a result is primarily performed through a web-browser.